valbok/QtAVPlayer/README.md

   * `Video Toolbox` for macOS and iOS: the frames are returned with Metal Textures.
   * `D3D11` for Windows: the frames are returned with D3D11Texture2D textures.
   * `MediaCodec` for Android: the frames are returned with OpenGL textures.

+Note: Not all ffmpeg decoders or filters support HW acceleration.
+In this case software decoders are used.

 10. QtMultimedia could be used to render video frames to QML or Widgets.
 See [examples](examples)
 11. Qt 5.12 - **6**.x is supported